 Price built-up of Microsoft 365 E5

-For the E5 plans we will get a similar result.
+For the E5 plans, we will get a similar result.
 The savings per user per month is a little bit bigger compared to the E3 plan.
-Even if you can do with Windows 10 E3, it is still cheaper to go for the Microsoft 365 E5.
+Even if you can do it with Windows 10 E3, it is still cheaper to go for the Microsoft 365 E5.

 |Office 365 E5 + Win 10 Enterprise E5 + EMS E5||Microsoft 365 Enterprise E5|

 This is the first article about Microsoft 365 vs Office 365.
-In the coming weeks, I will review and compare the different plans to help you select the right product for your organisation.
+In the coming weeks, I will review and compare the different plans to help you select the right product for your organization.

-If you need Windows 10 Enterprise and you want to buy Office 365 then I really recommend spending the few extra dollars and go for Microsoft 365.
+If you need Windows 10 Enterprise and you want to buy Office 365 then I really recommend spending a few extra dollars and going for Microsoft 365.
 The addition of EMS, the ability to centrally manage your whole environment is definitely worth the few dollars extra per user per month.